Feyerabend/vm/add/README.md

   the carry of the last bit (`c[7]`), which can be used to detect overflow.

-As with coding i C, an alternative to the above could be e.g:
+As with coding i C, an alternative to the above could be e.g (as well not tested):

 ```verilog
 module full_adder(